nandresthio/bifiEBBbenchmarks/README.md

 To compile the C++ code given here, first make sure the library [Eigen has been installed](https://eigen.tuxfamily.org/index.php?title=Main_Page).
 Then go to the relevant makefile (i.e. `cpp_code\Makefile.linux` or `cpp_code\Makefile.windows`) and edit the `CFLAGS` to point to the right folder (which contains the installed Eigen library).
 To compile the C++ code, simply move to the `cpp_code` directory and call `make linux` if using Linux, or `make windows` if using windows.
 Note all code (both the R files using Rstudio or Rscript, or calling the c++ executable) should be called from the root folder due to the folder structure.

+## Acknowledgements

+This research was supported by the Australian Research Council under grant number IC200100009 for the ARC Training Centre in Optimisation Technologies, Integrated Methodologies and Applications (OPTIMA).
+Funding was also received through the Australian Government Research Training Program Scholarship from The University of Melbourne.
+This research was also supported by The University of Melbourne’s Research Computing Services and the Petascale Campus Initiative.

 [^1]: Andrés-Thió N, Muñoz M A, Smith-Miles K (2022), "Bifidelity surrogate modelling: Showcasing the need for new test instances", INFORMS Journal on Computing 34 (6) 3007–3022.
 [^2]: Toal DJ (2015) "Some considerations regarding the use of multi-fidelity kriging in the construction of surrogate models".
 Structural and Multidisciplinary Optimization 51(6):1223–1245.